muskanmahajan37/Rocket-Tracker/README.md

 ## Notice

 The images(if any), videos have been provided for educational purpose and are owned by their respective owners.
+Dataset is custom variant of Open Image Dataset v4.

 ## Authors